-If you need help in opening a basic bank account, your local Citizens Advice Bureau should be able to assist.
+If you need help opening a basic bank account, your local Citizens Advice Bureau should be able to assist.
 Alternatively, please contact your local high street bank.
-Please see below details of two Citizens Advice Bureaus local to your area.
+Please see below for details of two Citizens Advice Bureaus local to your area.

 Clydebank Office Citizens Advice Bureau